-The variance between the approved and forecast cost, same as reported in Q2, is due to modifications to design since project inception.
+The variance between the approved and forecast cost, same as reported since Q2, is due to the additional cost to accommodate safe pipeline entry requirements.
 Since installation of extra valves was selected as the preferred safe pipeline entry measure, additional cost increase per length of pipe is anticipated when fully assessed.